CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Unfortunately, this is the only Vocaloid song pack I can find, and it is not updated since 2015.
 However, you can always [search "Vocaloid" on OSU official chart site](https://osu.ppy.sh/beatmapsets?m=0&q=vocaloid&sort=ranked_desc), and sort results by chart release date to get newest Vocaloid charts.

-### Project SEKAI
+### Option 3: Project SEKAI

 I personally would not recommend this game as many people including me have bad impression to Project SEKAI, but it is still worth to mention here.

 Project SEKAI is made by SEGA and released in 2020, since then SEGA proactively organize song commission events.
 Thanks for these events, quite a lot of songs [released in 2020 and after](https://www.sekaipedia.org/wiki/List_of_songs#Commissioned_songs) become members in the Hall of Legend song list.
 Of course, all of these songs are included in Project SEKAI.
-So playing Project SEKAI can help you to get known to newer songs which Project Diva doesn't have.
+So playing Project SEKAI can help you to get known to newer songs which Project DIVA doesn't have.

-Unfortunately, Project SEKAI also only include songs from CFM Vocaloid characters, so it doesn't solve the problem of playing Project Diva only 😪.
+Unfortunately, Project SEKAI also only include songs from CFM Vocaloid characters, so it doesn't solve the problem of playing Project DIVA only 😪.

 Another problem with Project SEKAI is that, initially only a few songs are unlocked.
 To unlock more songs, you have to go through storylines of these non-Vocaloid characters, which is tedious and time-consuming.